T. B. C. Lalvenchhunga

 T. B. C. Lalvenchhunga (born 28 December 1982) is an Indian politician from Mizoram.
 He is currently Advisor to CM (Finance) Mizoram.
-He is a member of the Mizoram Legislative Assembly and was elected from Aizwal West 1 Assembly constituency in the 2023 Mizoram Legislative Assembly election representing the Zoram People's Movement.
+He is a member of the Mizoram Legislative Assembly and was elected from the Aizwal West 1 Assembly constituency in the 2023 Mizoram Legislative Assembly election representing the Zoram People's Movement.

 Early life and education

 Lalvenchhunga is from Kelkang, Champhai District, Mizoram.
 He is the son of TBC Lalthangliana.
 He married Lalremsiami and they have four children.
 He passed Class 10 in 1998 from HSLC board.

 Career

 Indian Navy Serviceman

-Lalvenchhunga is a retired petty officer of Indian Navy serviceman who served for 15 years before entering politics.
+Lalvenchhunga is a retired petty officer of the Indian Navy who served for 15 years before entering politics.

 MP Candidate

 Prior to his tenure as an MLA, Lalvenchhunga contested the 2019 Lok Sabha election from Mizoram as a candidate of the People's Representation for Identity and Status of Mizoram Party (PRISM).
 In that election, he received 13,323 votes, amounting to 2.67% of the total vote share, and did not win the seat.